lxgr-linux/pokete/wiki.md

 ### Wing hit
 Hits the enemy with a wing
 - Type: [Flying](#types)
+- Minimum Level: 0
 - Attack factor: 2.5
 - Missing chance: 0.5
 - Attack points: 5

 ## Types
+Those are all the Pokete/Attack types that are present in the game with all their (in)effectivities against other types.

 Type|Effective against|Ineffective against
 ---|---|---